Boštjan Nachbar: National team career

-Nachbar was a member of the senior Slovenian national basketball team.
+Nachbar was a member of the senior Slovenian national team.
 He participated at EuroBasket 2003, EuroBasket 2005, EuroBasket 2009 and EuroBasket 2013.
 During the 2005 FIBA EuroBasket, he averaged 11 points and 5 rebounds per game.
 He was also a member of Slovenia's national team that played at the 2006 FIBA World Championship in Japan.

 He was also a member of Slovenia's national team that played at the 2010 FIBA World Championship in Turkey.
 EuroBasket 2013, which took place in his homeland of Slovenia, was his last one before his retirement from the national team.

 Post-playing career

 Nachbar was hired as an international scout by the Detroit Pistons.
 Together with Anže Tomić and Boštjan Gorenc he runs the podcast Podrobnosti (eng.
 Details).

 Personal life

 He is married and has two daughters, Tara and Ajda.
 His younger brother Grega is assistant coach of Premier A Slovenian Basketball League club Helios Suns.